Accelerated Information Gradient flow: Discrete-time algorithms for AIG flows

 where $B^i$ is the standard Brownian motion.
 Denote the empirical distributions of $\{X_k^i\}_{i=1}^N$, $\{Y_k^i\}_{i=1}^N$ and $\{Z_k^i\}_{i=1}^N$ by $\hat \rho_X, \hat \rho_Y$ and $\hat \rho_Z$.
 With $n\to \infty$, we shall have $\hat \rho_Y=\hat\rho_Z=\rho_t|_{t=s}$, where $\hat \rho_t$ satisfies $\p_t \hat \rho_t=\Delta\hat \rho_t=\nabla\cdot(\hat \rho_t\nabla\log \hat \rho_t)$ with initial value $\hat \rho_t|_{t=0}=\hat \rho_X$.
 With an appropriate bandwidth $h$, we shall also have $\hat\rho_Y=\rho_t|_{t=s}$.
 Hence, we consider the following optimization problem

 where MMD (maximum mean discrepancy) evaluates the similarity between $\{Y_k^i\}_{i=1}^N$ and $\{Z_k^i\}_{i=1}^N$.
 Here, the kernel $k(y,z)$ in MMD is chosen as a Gaussian kernel with bandwidth $1$.
 So we optimize \eqref{equ:mmd} using the bandwidth $h_{k-1}$ from the last iteration as the initialization.
-For simplicity we denote $\text{BM}(h_{k-1},\{X_k^i\}_{i=1}^N,s)$ as the minimizer of problem \eqref{equ:mmd}.
-It is the output of the BM method.
+For simplicity we denote